 1800 East Washington Avenue, New Lisbon, WI 53303 Tel: (608) 233-3100 | Mobile: (608) 845-8333 | Fax: (608) 233-3199

-It’s useful to note that expectations seem to be low for the display of signatures on smartphones - most people recognize that the screens are small with the result being that perfect formatting may suffer.
+It’s useful to note that expectations seem to be low for the display of email signature on smartphones - most people recognize that the screens are small with the result being that perfect formatting may suffer.
 However, if the above wrapping proves to be unacceptable to the customer, the obvious solution is to move to a stacked design:

 1800 East Washington Avenue New Lisbon, WI 53303 Tel: (608) 233-3100 Mobile: (608) 845-8333 Fax: (608) 233-3199